Woman's body found outside Tulsa apartment complex

 Ohnesorge said the complex has surveillance cameras, but he was unsure whether they were operable.

-Anyone with information on the woman's death is asked to contact Crime Stoppers at 918-596-COPS (2677), bit.ly/TCStips or through the Tulsa Tips app, which can be downloaded from the Google Play or iTunes stores.
+Anyone with information about the woman's death is asked to contact Crime Stoppers at 918-596-COPS (2677), at bit.ly/TCStips or through the Tulsa Tips app, which can be downloaded from the Google Play or iTunes stores.